sshi100/urllookup/README.md

 ## **Proposal**

 - For #1, put URL list in a memory data store, where can be persistent and scalable
-- For #2, introducing 3-layered scalable architecture with Load Balancer <-> Web Lookup Cluster <-> Data Store Cluster.
+- For #2, introducing scalable architecture with `Load Balancer -> Web Lookup Cluster -> Data Store Cluster <- Updater <- Scheduled Job`.
 - For #3, use another backend job to do batch update every 10 minutes for new URLs.